-UK queen’s husband, Prince Philip, 99, admitted to hospital
+UK queen’s husband Prince Philip, 99, admitted to hospital

 The palace said the husband of Queen Elizabeth II was admitted to the private King Edward VII Hospital on Tuesday evening.

 It called the admission “a precautionary measure” taken on the advice of Philip’s doctor.
-The palace said he is expected to remain for a few days of “observation and rest.”
+The palace said Philip, also known as the Duke of Edinburgh, is expected to remain for a few days of “observation and rest.”

+Prime Minister Boris Johnson’s office said he “sends his best wishes to the Duke of Edinburgh as he undergoes a few days of rest in hospital.”

-Philip, also known as the Duke of Edinburgh, retired from public duties in 2017 and rarely appears in public.
+Philip retired from public duties in 2017 and rarely appears in public.
+His most recent public event was a military ceremony at Buckingham Palace in July.

-During England’s current coronavirus lockdown, he has been staying at Windsor Castle, west of London, with the queen.
+During England’s current coronavirus lockdown, the duke has been staying at Windsor Castle, west of London, with the queen, who has performed duties such as meetings with dignitaries remotely.

+Lockdown permitting, the royal household is planning celebrations, to mark Philip’s 100th birthday on June 10.

 Philip married the then-Princess Elizabeth in 1947 and is the longest-serving royal consort in British history.
 He and the queen have four children, eight grandchildren and nine great-grandchildren.